How ChatGPT Hijacks Democracy

 Just as teachers will have to change how they give students exams and essay assignments in light of ChatGPT, governments will have to change how they relate to lobbyists.

 To be sure, there may also be benefits to this technology in the democracy space; the biggest one is accessibility.
 Not everyone can afford an experienced lobbyist, but a software interface to an A.I. system could be made available to anyone.
 If we’re lucky, maybe this kind of strategy-generating A.I. could revitalize the democratization of democracy by giving this kind of lobbying power to the powerless.

 However, the biggest and most powerful institutions will likely use any A.I. lobbying techniques most successfully.
 After all, executing the best lobbying strategy still requires insiders—people who can walk the halls of the legislature—and money.
 Lobbying isn’t just about giving the right message to the right person at the right time; it’s also about giving money to the right person at the right time.
 And while an A.I. chatbot can identify who should be on the receiving end of those campaign contributions, humans will, for the foreseeable future, need to supply the cash.
 So while it’s impossible to predict what a future filled with A.I. lobbyists will look like, it will probably make the already influential and powerful even more so.

-Categories: Internet and Society
+Categories: AI and Large Language Models, Internet and Society